 Have I missed anything?
 Do you have any other tips about moving house in Berlin?
 Drop a note in the comments below.

-For my full index of Berlin related content, see my Berlin guide.
+For even more Berlin life content, check out my Berlin guide.

 If you like this post, share it on Pinterest.